Gahmbit/gahmbit/README.md

 ## Hello there! <img src="https://github.com/Gahmbit/gahmbit/blob/main/wave.gif?raw=true" width="30">

-I'm Justin, a tech and software enthusiast with a professional background in IT and Technical Solutions.
+I'm Justin, a full-stack software developer and tech enthusiast with a professional background in IT and Technical Solutions.
 Also a Star Wars, Pokemon, and RuneScape super fan!
 Always open to collaborate.
 I can be found elsewhere:

 [![Linkedin Badge](https://img.shields.io/badge/-gothreau-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/gothreau/)](https://www.linkedin.com/in/gothreau/)